 Students taking at least 8 semester hours are considered full time and anything less than that is part time.
 This is important because certain student loan programs may require you to attend full time in order to be eligible for deferment.
 Also, if you are receiving state unemployment you may not be able to attend full time.

 Grace Theological Seminary is fully accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.
 Grace Seminary is also a member of The Association of Theological Schools (ATS), having received full accreditation in the summer of 2010.
-This status does apply retroactively to all current and former seminary students.

 Students that only desire to begin take a few seminary courses without completing the entire application process may do so simply by completing the unclassified student form.
 This process allows students to take up to four seminary classes before they apply and are accepted to the program.
 Unclassified students cannot take part in the GTS scholarship program.
 The unclassified student process was designed for those students that desired to only take a few seminary courses, or for those that were late in applying to attend the seminary and plan to complete their application later.